VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Data Curation

 \subsection{Data Filtering for GRPO Training}

-In addition to the reasoning and captioning datasets described above, we incorporate a portion of the NExT-QA~\cite{xiao2021next} training set into our training, aiming to improve the model’s ability to follow the MCQA format commonly used in current benchmarks.
-Illustrative examples of the training data can be found in the right part of Figure~\ref{fig:main}.
-Next, we detail the strategy employed to filter high-quality samples suitable for the GRPO algorithm.

-Considering that the GRPO algorithm may become ineffective when all candidate answers are either correct or incorrect, resulting in zero advantage functions, we adopt a pre-filtering strategy.
-Specifically, we utilize Qwen2.5-VL-7B~\cite{bai2025qwen2}, forcing it to engage in reasoning by specific prompt and sampling five responses with a temperature of 1.0.
-For QA tasks, we filter out questions for which all generated answers are uniformly correct or incorrect.
-For captioning tasks, we compute the F1 score of each response using AutoDQ~\cite{wang2024tarsier}, and discard samples where the variance of the F1 scores across the five responses is below 0.2.
+Considering that the GRPO algorithm may become ineffective when all candidate answers receive identical rewards, resulting in zero advantage functions, we adopt a pre-filtering strategy.
+Specifically, we utilize Qwen2.5-VL-7B~\citep{bai2025qwen2}, forcing it to engage in reasoning by specific prompt and sampling five responses with a temperature of 1.0.
+For the captioning task, we compute the F1 score of each response using AutoDQ~\citep{wang2024tarsier}, and discard samples where the variance of the F1 scores across the five responses is less than 0.2.
+For other tasks, we filter out questions for which all generated answers are uniformly correct.
 The above methods ensure effective policy updates during GRPO training.
-The final number of retained training samples for each task is summarized in Table~\ref{tab:training_samples}.
+The final training set comprises 1,841 samples from DarkEventInfer, 2,332 from MixVidQA, 2,003 from VideoQA, and 4,624 from the Captioning task, totaling 10,800 high-quality training instances.